 The club policy was very simply to buy big in order to be competitive in Europe.
 In fact, Dortmund were so disinterested in talent development that they came close to being thrown out of the Bundesliga.

 This leads us to the third, and by far most important, reason why the German clubs eventually changed their ways: they were forced to do so.

-Under the German league rules, clubs are granted a licence for professional football only if they meet certain regulations, most of them having to do with finances.
-This is the famous annual licencing process, often cited as a major reason for the German clubs' economic stability.
+Under the German league rules, clubs are granted a license for professional football only if they meet certain regulations, most of them having to do with finances.
+This is the famous annual licensing process, often cited as a major reason for the German clubs' economic stability.